-- •They are similar to variables: a memory location that's been given a name. - •Unlike variables their contents shouldn't change. - •The naming conventions for choosing variable names generally apply to constants but the name of constants should be all UPPER CASE.
-(You can separate multiple words with an underscore). - •Example PI = 3.14 - -PI = Named constant, 3.14 = Unnamed constant - •They are capitalized so the reader of the program can distinguish them from variables. - For some programming languages the translator will enforce the unchanging nature of the constant. - For languages such as Python it is up to the programmer to recognize a named constant and not to change it.
+- •They are similar to variables: a memory location that's been given a name. - •Unlike variables their contents shouldn't change. - This means changes should not occur because of style reasons rather than because Python prevents the change - •The naming conventions for choosing variable names generally apply to constants but the name of constants should be all UPPER CASE.
+(You can separate multiple words with an underscore). - •Example PI = 3.14 - •They are capitalized so the reader of the program can distinguish them from variables. - For some programming languages the translator will enforce the unchanging nature of the constant. - For languages such as Python it is up to the programmer to recognize a named constant and not to change it.